Hollywood Squares: Celebrity Squares (2023)

-CBS revival (2025)
+CBS revival (2025-present)

-On May 2, 2024, CBS announced that it had greenlit a new version of Hollywood Squares, which premiered in January 2025, as part of its midseason primetime lineup.
-Actress Drew Barrymore serves as a co-executive producer, and also serves as the center square.
-On June 11, 2024, Nate Burleson was announced as host.
+A new version of Hollywood Squares premiered in January 2025, as part of CBS's midseason primetime schedule, with a random celebrity from any of the eight squares surrounding the center square taking announcer duties during the show's opening titles.
+Drew Barrymore serves as a co-executive producer and as the center square.
+Nate Burleson is the host.
 Originally scheduled to premiere on January 9, 2025, the premiere was delayed to January 16, 2025, being seen as sensitive due to the ongoing wildfires in Los Angeles and surrounding areas.
-CBS also scheduled an episode to air after its coverage of an NFL divisional playoff game on January 19.
+CBS also scheduled an episode to air after its coverage of an NFL divisional playoff game on January 19, 2025.
 During the week of January 27, 2025, the four episodes that had aired to that point received extra airings in the daytime.

-On February 24, 2025, the revival was renewed for a second season.
-The first season, consisting of twenty half-hour episodes that are presented as ten hour-long broadcasts, concluded on May 9, 2025.
+The first season of twenty half-hour episodes presented as ten hour-long broadcasts, concluded on May 9, 2025.

+The revival was renewed for a second season.

 Main game

 The gameplay still remains similar to its predecessors: pick a star for the host to ask a question to them, correctly agree or disagree with their response in order to capture the square, getting 3 in a row either across, up and down, or diagonally, or earning five squares.
 The winning square must be earned by the contestant themselves and cannot be earned on an unsuccessful block attempt.
 The game win structure amounts have changed though.
-R1 is $1,000, R2 is $2,500, and R3 is $5,000 for the win.
-Though most of the episodes have wrapped up during or at the end of 2 rounds (round 3 was rarely played during the first season).
+R1 is $1,000 ($250 per square), R2 is $2,500 ($500 per square), and R3 is $5,000 ($1,000 per square) for the win.
+However most of the episodes have wrapped up during or at the end of 2 rounds; round 3 was rarely played during the first season.

 Any ties when match is tied are resolved with a sudden death question which decides the champion who advances to the bonus round.
-Otherwise whoever won the most money advanced to it.
+Otherwise whoever won the most money advanced to it, as in which, any money is added for each square if the current round is incompleted when the main game ends.